Advanced Primary Care Changes Health Care Where It Starts

 Employers’ Role Changes

-- Some employers pay a monthly fee directly to a high-value primary care clinic.
+- Some employers pay a monthly fee directly to a advanced primary care clinic.

 - Some employers pay to have primary care clinics at or near worksites with no copays or out-of-pocket costs for employees.